rain-on/pantheon/docs/Reference/JSON-RPC-API-Methods.md

 ### net_peerCount

-Returns the number of peers currently connected to the client.
+Returns the number of multicaster currently connected to the client.

 **Parameters**